silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### Ownership and relations between DataObject

 Typically when publishing versioned DataObjects, it is necessary to ensure that some linked components are published along with it.
-Unless this is done, site front-end content can appear incorrectly published.
+Unless this is done, site content can appear incorrectly published.

-For instance, a page which has a list of rotating banners will require that those banners are published whenever that page is.
+For instance, a page which has a list of rotating banners will require them to be published whenever that page is.

-The solution to this problem is the ownership API, which declares a two-way relationship between objects along database relations.
+This is solved through the Ownership API, which declares a two-way relationship between objects along database relations.
 This relationship is similar to many_many/belongs_many_many and has_one/has_many, however it relies on a pre-existing relationship to function.

 #### Cascade publishing

-If a DataObject object "owns" other DataObjects, you'll usually want to publish the children DataObject when the parent DataObject gets published.
-If those children DataObjects themselves own other DataObjects, you'll want the grand-children to be published along with the parent.
+If an object "owns" other objects, you'll usually want to publish the children object when the parent object gets published.
+If those children objects themselves own other objects, you'll want the grand-children to be published along with the parent.

 SilverStripe makes this possible by using the concept of _cascade publishing_.
-You can choose to recursively publish a DataObject.
-When a DataObject is recursively published – either through a user action or through code – all other records it owns that implement the Versioned extension will automatically be published.
+You can choose to recursively publish a object.
+When a object is recursively published – either through a user action or through code – all other records it owns that implement the Versioned extension will automatically be published.
 Publication, will also cascade to children of children and so on.

-A non-recursive publish operation is also available if you want to publish a new version of a DataObject without cascade publishing all its children.
+A non-recursive publish operation is also available if you want to publish a new version of a object without cascade publishing all its children.

-#### Ownership of unversioned DataObject
+#### Ownership of unversioned object

-An unversioned DataObject can own other versioned DataObject.
-An unversioned DataObject can be configured to automatically publish children versioned DataObjects on save.
+An unversioned object can own other versioned object.
+An unversioned object can be configured to automatically publish children versioned objects on save.

-An unversioned DataObject can also be owned by a versioned DataObject.
-This can be used to recursively publish _children-of-children_ DataObject without requiring the intermediate relationship to go through a versioned DataObject.
-This behavior can be helpful if you wish to group multiple versioned DataObject together.
+An unversioned object can also be owned by a versioned object.
+This can be used to recursively publish _children-of-children_ object without requiring the intermediate relationship to go through a versioned object.
+This behavior can be helpful if you wish to group multiple versioned object together.

 #### Ownership through media insertion in content

-Images and other files are tracked as versioned DataObject.
+Images and other files are tracked as versioned object.
 If a file is referenced through an HTML text field, it needs to be published for it to be accessible to the public.
-SilverStripe will automatically pick up when a DataObject references a files through an HTML text field and recursively publish those files.
+SilverStripe will automatically pick up when a object references a files through an HTML text field and recursively publish those files.

-This behavior works both for versioned and unversioned DataObjects.
+This behavior works both for versioned and unversioned objects.

 ### Grouping versioned DataObjects into a ChangeSet (aka Campaigns)